Steamboat Springs Economy: Top Industries, Biggest Employers, & Business Opportunities

 While Xcel Energy is based in Minnesota, they have a significant operation in the Colorado area.
 The Public Service Company of Colorado operates as its subsidiary in the area, managing most of the energy needs of the state.
 The company operates seven coal plants in Colorado.

 Located 25 miles west of Steamboat Springs, Yampa Valley Regional Airport is a commercial airport providing both passenger and freight service.
 In 2018, the airport had around eight aircraft based at the airport, but averages around 31 aircraft operations per day.
 The largest airlines making stops in the Steamboat Springs area include American, Delta, Skywest, and United.
-Another 18 percent of flights were from smaller airlines.
+Another 18% of flights were from smaller airlines.

 Additional Large Companies in Steamboat Springs